KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 A quick note before we proceed - while the principles discussed here are universally applicable, their implementation may vary depending on cultural context.
 I'm an American, and this article is primarily rooted in the practices common in the United States, typically a low-context culture.
 For instance, in high-context cultures such as those prevalent in Japan, feedback tends to be less explicit and direct.
 Adapting the principles discussed in this article to align with the cultural norms in your specific professional environment is crucial.
 For the purposes of this discussion, let's explore the topic from a low-context cultural perspective, keeping in mind the need to adapt and adjust as necessary for different cultural contexts and recipient preferences.

-## Giving Formal Feedback
-Corporations typically have an annual or bi-annual feedback cycle.
-Often the feedback request is vague or blank.
-In this case, try the format "The Good, Opportunities, and Overall."
-This format usually covers all bases of what people sought but didn't ask.
-You will look like a feedback superhero.
-Under each section, start a bulleted list of everything you think of when you think of the person.
-Once the list is complete, try to put it in sentence form.

-**Fictional example**

-THE GOOD

-You did an excellent job in meetings this week.
-When Sandra seemed confused about the expectations for the project, you did a fantastic job, of course, correcting the situation.
-I liked how you asked her about her current understanding of the project before trying to guide her.
-That shows artful skills in emotional intelligence.

-OPPORTUNITIES

-You get excited about projects and execute them very quickly.
-You could improve our organization and multiply your efforts by documenting as you go along.
-That way, if you are on PTO, we are entirely covered.
-It is an excellent opportunity to show your leadership skills by making leaders out of others.

-OVERALL

-You are an AWESOME teammate.
-I love how you care about the success of this project.
-That excitement is contagious!

 ## Strategies for Giving Crucial Feedback
 Giving crucial feedback is always challenging.
 Below are a few tips on the approach to creating a productive conversation: